kwaldenphd/ArcGIS-StoryMaps/README.md

 You can add multiple slides to a slideshow.

-<blockquote>Learn more through the <a href="<blockquote>Learn more through the <a href="https://doc.arcgis.com/en/arcgis-storymaps/author-and-share/add-sidecars.htm">"Add slideshows"</a> page on the ArcGIS website.</blockquote>
+<blockquote>Learn more through the <a href="https://doc.arcgis.com/en/arcgis-storymaps/author-and-share/add-sidecars.htm">"Add slideshows"</a> page on the ArcGIS website.</blockquote>

 <blockquote> What's the difference between a sidecar and a slideshow?
 A sidecar includes the split-screen layout with text and media.
 In a slide show, the background media fills the entire slide.
 Check out the tutorial video <a href="https://youtu.be/SRjpZote_OU">"Choosing Between Sidecar and Slideshow in ArcGIS StoryMaps"</a> from ArcGIS to learn more about these two options.</blockquote>